Financial & Academic Support

 • Request required TA forms through your branch education portal for each course with a unique start date.

-• Air Force students will utilize an online system for requesting Air Force tuition assistance through the Air Force Virtual Education Center.
-You will apply for tuition assistance through the portal and it will be sent electronically to APUS for processing.
+• Army and Air Force students will utilize an online system for requesting Air Force tuition assistance through the Air Force Virtual Education Center.
+You will apply for tuition assistance through the portal and it will be sent electronically to the bursar for processing.

 • Navy, Marine Corps., and Coast Guard Students will submit an application through the Navy College Office's Virtual WebTA portal.